-Permission is granted for individuals to make single copies for personal use in research, study, or teaching and to use figures, tables, and short quotes from the journal for republication.
-This permission does not extend to posting a copy of the PDF or HTML created by AGU for publication.
-There is no charge for any of these uses, but the material must be cited appropriately.
+This permission does not extend to public posting of the PDF or HTML created by AGU for publication.
+AGU journal content after 1996 is now freely available 24 months after publication; AGU encourages linking to this content directly.
+There is no charge or additional permissions needed for any of these uses, but the material must be cited appropriately.

 Rights Granted to Authors